-(The specific timings given are for a student who commenced the programme in Michaelmas Term 2021)
+(The specific timings given are for a student who commenced the programme in Michaelmas Term)

 You have arrived at the start of your postgraduate degree as a Probationer Research Student (PRS).
 The University rules allow you to hold this status normally for up to 4 terms.
 PRS students who arrive intending to pursue a Materials doctorate, are expected to transfer to DPhil status near to the end of their first year.
-Permission to apply to transfer is subject to the approval of your Supervisor, College and Director of Graduate Studies, normally following the completion of three threshold requirements:
+Permission to apply to transfer is subject to the approval of your Supervisor, College and Director of Graduate Studies, normally following the completion of four threshold requirements:

-- (i) passes in two assessed courses (see Section 6); - (ii) attendance at a minimum of seven Colloquia during the first two terms (see Section 9); - (iii) completion of the University's mandatory on-line course on 'Research Integrity Training' (see Appendix XIII)
+- (i) passes in two assessed courses (see Section 6); - (ii) attendance at a minimum of seven Colloquia during the first two terms (see Section 9); - (iii) completion of the University's mandatory on-line course on 'Research Integrity Training' (see Appendix XIII) - (iv) submission of your literature review (see below)